internet-of-plants/client/README.md

-# Internet of Plants Monitor Client
+# Internet of Plants - User's Web Interface

 **Live at:** [`https://internet-of-plants.github.io/`](https://internet-of-plants.github.io/)

-This is the client that is used to monitor (keep track / order around) the iot devices.
-It is supposed to generate useful graphics and allows you to also keep track at scale of your devices.
-The idea is to utilize human input together with a bunch of data to better manage the devices.

-You can't automate what you don't personally understand, or without a specialist available.
-This is here to provide all the tools to better automate the process after understanding it.

-It's not there yet.
+Web client used to monitor and manage iot devices.
+Integrates with [internet-of-plants/server](https://github.com/internet-of-plants/server).

+Generates measurements charts, displays last device logs and panic events.
+Helps you to also keep track of and control your devices at scale.
+Providing updates, enhancing measurements with the available metadata.
+Using human input paired with a constant timeseries feed of the measurements collected by the device.

 ## Signup